Retreat of the month

 Hatha Yoga

-Overview: Hatha Yoga is often considered the foundation of all yoga practises.
+Overview: Hatha Yoga is often considered the foundation of all yoga practices.
 The term “Hatha” combines “ha” (sun) and “tha” (moon), symbolizing the balance of opposites.
 It focuses on physical postures (asanas) and breath control (pranayama) to prepare the body and mind for meditation.

 Key Characteristics: